New regulations on adoption and fostering are due to come into effect between April and July 2019. This page will be updated accordingly.

 Other regulations about children’s social care

-These are the regulations about reviews of cases by the Integrated Family Support Service (IFSS).
+These are the regulations about reviews of cases by Integrated Family Support Services (IFSS).
 They do not apply to looked- after children.
-Referrals of children in need of support can be made to the IFSS teams, which provide targeted support and help connect children and adult services, focusing on the family as a unit.
+Referrals of children in need of support can be made to local IFSS teams, which provide targeted support and help connect children and adult services, focusing on the family as a unit.

 These regulations explains how a local authority must respond to a complaint it receives about a social care service or need.

 The Representation Procedure (Wales) Regulations 2014 SI No. 1795 (W188) –

 This is a relatively new procedure which local authorities must follow in the consideration of representations (including complaints) made to them about the discharge of specific functions under the Children Act 1989 and the Adoption and Children Act 2002.
 These regulations are supported by statutory guidance.

 The Care and Support (Assessment) (Wales) Regulations 2015 (SI 2015/1305) –

 These regulations support Part 3 of the Social Services and Well-being (Wales) Act 2014, assessing the needs of individuals for care and support.

 The Care and Support (Eligibility) (Wales) Regulations 2015 (SI 2015/1578)

 The Care and Support (Care Planning) (Wales) Regulations 2015 (SI 2015/1335) –